 Each successfully submitted VAT Moss return will be issued with a unique reference number.
 There are no VAT thresholds in the VAT MOSS scheme, so even low value sales must be declared and VAT paid.

 The authorities have the legal right to audit your VAT MOSS business records.
 This could be from your local jurisdiction or from another European country.

-If you would like us to write about any specific topics concerning VAT in the EU, please get in touch with one of our experts who will be happy to help.
+We have entered into a partnership with Accountancy in Europe and if you would like us to write about any specific topics concerning VAT in the EU, please get in touch with one of our experts who will be happy to help.